Furnished Rental + Household Items in SEA [All Inclusive]

 Desk area

-Water kettle (for boiling water for drinking water and for brewing coffee/tea).
+Use a water kettle for boiling water for drinking water and for brewing coffee/tea).

 Coffee mug